 There is no denying that motorcyclists are some of the most vulnerable on the roads.
 This is because they do not have the level of protection that a car provides.
-Moreover, they can be a lot more difficult to see.
-This is something that one claimant we researched fell victim to when he was involved in a horror crash that left him disabled.
+Moreover, motorbike riders can be a lot more difficult to see.
+This is something that one claimant we researched fell victim to when he was involved in a crash that left him disabled.

 What Is The Role Of A Litigation Friend?

 This refers to a scenario whereby someone has been appointed to make court decisions for an adult that does not have the mental capacity to manage their own court case.
 In this incident, the injuries the claimant suffered were so extensive that he was not able to claim on his own behalf, and this is why a litigation friend was so pivotal.
 A litigation friend can potentially claim on an injured party’s behalf when that injured party is too young or lacks the mental capacity to make their own claim.

 In this case, the claimant was awarded a payout of £10 million.
 This payout is designed to give the individual the care and assistance he needs for the rest of his life.
 Since he was awarded the compensation, he moved into a rented farmhouse that has been specially adapted for him in order to help him live as best a life as he can.
 He is assisted around the clock by two live-in support workers.
 He also undergoes full rounds of occupational therapy, psychological therapy, language therapy, speech therapy, and physiotherapy.